 In addition to the Annual Examination, it is a good idea to consider STD screening yearly for sexually active patients.
 Patients should also consider speaking to family members to obtain detailed health histories so that they may better screen themselves for the future to prevent illness.

-Content provided by Thafarie Thomas, WHNP
+By: Thafarie Thomas, WHNP